How to unblock websites

 Another common drawback of many other VPNs is that they are super slooow.
 Or, to be precise, they make Internet speed lower.
 Not the case for AdGuard – thanks to our own protocol, we can maintain high speed together with secure encryption.

 From the United States to Australia, from France and Germany to Singapore and Japan.
-We already have 20 servers and don’t intend to rest on our accomplishments.
+We already have over 50 servers and don’t intend to rest on our accomplishments.
 More locations speed response times and maximize value and convenience for you.

 No activity logs policy